jennifert/JavaScript-Demos/README.md

 ## Problems?
 Something missing?

-Feel free to open an issue and pull request.
+Feel free to open an issue.